jaimegarza/jaimegarza.github.io/syntax/syntax-maven-plugin-reference.md

 &lt;debug&gt;                   | No           | Produces parser phase output.
 &lt;emitLine&gt;                | No           | For C, do you want #line statements pointing to the .syntax file?
 &lt;packed&gt;                  | No           | Default to tabular.
 Valid values are packed, tabular.
 Use tabular for a clearer parser table.
 Not recommended for large grammars.
 &lt;driver&gt;                  | No           | Default to parser.
-Valid values are parser, <a href="https://github.com/jaimegarza/syntax/wiki/Lexic-driven-parsers">scanner</a>
+Valid values are parser, scanner.
 &lt;margin&gt;                  | No           | Used to change the emitted code's right margin.
 Should be greater than 80 &lt;indent&gt;                  | No           | Used to change the emitted code's indentation.
 Default is 2